zofe/deficient/README.md

 ## why

-In some cases, with big projects, during refactoring you can't switch to Laravel from start, you need to move step by step.
+In some cases, with big projects, during refactoring you can't switch to Laravel from start, you need to move step by step, section by section.
 In some other, you need just a great ORM, or/and template engine, or form validation, translations.. but not a "framework".

 Think to "deficient" as a way to move your app to laravel slowly and quietly, using each component when, where and how you like in your current app.